Impact Measures (CAEP Standard 4)

 5. Graduation Rates (initial & advanced levels)

-The graduation rates for both initial and advanced programs were calculated based on 2012 cohorts.
-For initial programs, any candidate accepted to the Teacher Education Preparation Program (TEP) was included.
-For advanced programs, any candidate accepted to and enrolled in an advanced program was included.
-For initial programs the unit had a total of 119 potential graduates.
-Of those 22 never completed a program, and 11 more of those completed a program, but not a program supported by the unit, and thus they cannot be included in the unit’s graduation rate.
-The unit’s calculated graduation rate for the 2012 initial programs’ cohort is 72.3%.
-For advanced programs the unit had a total of 934 potential graduates.
-Of those 375 never completed a program, and 3 more of those completed one program and began a second program that was not completed.
-The three candidates counted for the unit’s graduation rate once, and then against the graduation rate once.
-Therefore, the candidates were counted twice in the Accepted & Enrolled column, but only once in the Graduated column.
-The unit’s calculated graduation rate for the 2012 advanced programs’ cohort is 59.8%.
-The unit has addressed the retention rate through the of use of an “attention alert” system in recent years.
+The graduation rates for both initial and advanced programs were calculated based on 2013 cohorts.
+For initial programs, any candidate accepted to the Educator Preparation Program was included.
+For advanced programs, any candidate accepted to and enrolled in an advanced program for the first time was included.
+For initial programs the EPP had a total of 113 potential graduates.
+Of those 27 never completed a program, and 5 more of those completed a program, but not a program supported by the unit, and thus they cannot be included in the unit’s graduation rate.
+The unit’s calculated graduation rate for the 2013 initial programs’ cohort is 71.2%.
+For advanced programs the unit had a total of 301 potential graduates (first time candidate in a master’s or specialist degree program).
+Of those 121 never completed a program.
+The unit’s calculated graduation rate for the 2013 advanced programs’ cohort is 59.8%.
+The EPP has addressed the retention rate through the use of an “attention alert” system in recent years.
 Any candidate appearing to struggle with attendance, timely work submission, or class participation was flagged and the appropriate personnel reached out to provide support in an effort to help the candidate maintain an active program status.
-With the addition of the Learning House partnership, additional retention watches and efforts have been implemented to support candidates.

 6. Ability of completers to meet licensing (certification) and any additional state requirements; Title II (initial & advanced levels)